prism-break/prism-break/README.md

 ## Serve

 Serve the folder `./public` on your web server.
-Awesome!

 # Guidelines for Project Inclusion